 Bureau of Employment and Vocational Training (BEVT) is another government organization working on youth and adults vocational development.
 Vocational training and employment services are the two major focuses.
 For vocational training, there are 7 affiliated vocational training centers providing training services of mechanism, electrical engineering, cultural creativity, tourism and leisure, mode making, air conditioning, informational services, computer editing, industrial electronics, and so on.
 They build upon the cooperation with businesses to carry out joint programs.

 For employment services, they scrutinize qualifications and issue certificates to employment service professionals and training instructors.
 They provide services to physically and mentally disabled, including vocational training, skills certification, employment services, career counseling and guidance.
-For Other information regarding BEVT, please refer to the web site: click here.

 The Ministration of Education provides career education for students.
 Different departments in Ministration of Education organize and set up regulations for school systems to provide career education and career development for students at different levels of educational.
 They cooperate with professionals in different areas to promote career adolescent and adult career development.
 For more information, go to web site: click here.